Normal Subgroups of Profinite Groups of Non-negative Deficiency: Profinite groups of positive deficiency

+Theorem 8.6.5 in \cite{RZ} originally proved by Melnikov states that a non-trivial normal subgroup of a non-cyclic free profinite group of infinite index is infinitely generated.
+The next corollary extends this to profinite groups of deficiency $\geq 2$.

 \begin{corollary} Let $G$ be a finitely generated profinite group and $N$ a normal subgroup of infinite index such that $p$ divides $|N|$.
 If $\df_p(G)\ge 2$, then some open subgroup of $N$ has infinite $p$-abelianization.
-In particular, $N$ is infinitely generated. \end{corollary} \begin{proof} Find an open subgroup $U$ of $G$ such that $H^1(U\cap N,\F_p)\ne 0$ and apply the previous proposition. \end{proof}
+In particular, any non-trivial normal subgroup of a profinite group of deficiency $\geq 2$ that has infinite index is infinitely generated. \end{corollary} \begin{proof} Find an open subgroup $U$ of $G$ such that $H^1(U\cap N,\F_p)\ne 0$ and apply the previous proposition. \end{proof}